What does it take to become a clinical academic?

 Learning how the academic world works compared to the clinical environment is important to enable effective selling or yourself and your ideas to funders and colleagues in other institutions.
 Reaching out to build working collaborations beyond local institutions further expands clinical academic research interests and influence.

 An additional characteristic of successful clinical academics is resilience.
 When applying for research funding and publishing research outputs there is plenty of rejection to manage along with the successes.
 Continually adapting and respond to those stimuli will become a way of life.
+That said they are rewarding careers, allowing for greater job satisfaction.

-Last updated on 15th February 2024
+Last updated on 18th December 2024